victornoel/sangria-subscriptions-akka-persistence-example/README.md

-An example of GraphQL akka-http server with SSE-based subscriptions.
+An example of GraphQL akka-http server with SSE-based subscriptions powered by [sangria](http://sangria-graphql.org/).
 It features:

 * Implementation based on CQRS (Command Query Responsibility Segregation) + event-sourcing
-* Server Sent Events subscription queries based on akka-streams and akka-sse
+* Server Sent Events subscriptions based on akka-streams and akka-sse
 * Optimistic concurrency control for mutation queries

 This example is pretty rough around the edges at the moment (and uses snapshot version of sangria).
-Subscriptions support in GraphQL and well as sangria is still in experimental phase, so expect big changes and improvements in near future.
+Subscriptions support in GraphQL and well as sangria is still in experimental phase, so expect big changes and improvements in near future (especially around the way subscriptions are implemented).
 This also means that your feedback is important and very welcome ;)

 ## How to start